-- Breaking an impasse. - 1.
-Reality testing. - a.
-Mediator may question soundness of positions. - Chicago and the state of the st - c.
-Mediator may ask parties to list the real rewards of litigation v. costs. - d.
+- and the Aligned Breaking an impasse: I represent the second place - Reality testing. - a.
+Mediator may question soundness of positions. - excess agent as and a case of bases.
+Mediator may inquire as to cost of litigation. - Mediator may ask parties to list the real rewards of litigation v. costs.

+- d.
 The mediator may ask a party to tabulate the pros and cons of another alternative to potentially available terms and conditions. - e.
 Mediator may take parties through litigation risk decision tree. - 2.
 Mediator may explore creating other relationships. - 3.
 Mediator may ask each party what the party would do if it owned both sides of this problem. - 4.
 Mediator may explore with one party what that party can give up that is of little value to it but of relatively larger value to the other side. - 5.
-The mediator may serve as an arbitrator. - The mediation may render a binding decision on a final issue. - (1) Money. - (2) Design.
+The mediator may serve as an arbitrator. - a.
+The mediation may render a binding decision on a final issue. - ·(1) Money. - (2) Design.

 - b.
 The mediator may evaluate each party's chances in litigation. - (1) Privately. - (2) Jointly. - 6.
 Parties may not be influenced by mediator's judgment because it is demonstratively correct; rather, because of their confidence in the mediator. - 7.
 Mediator may provide short term solution followed by continued monitoring. - 8.
 Mediator's expression of an opinion may adversely affect mediator's ability to act as a neutral in the future on the specific matter. - B. Don't Let Parties Leave The Session! - 1.
 Parties can quit any time.
 It's their process. - 2.
 But it is more difficult for a party to quit forever if the mediator is present. - 3.
 Mediator will discourage quitting if progress apparent and end in sight. - 4.
 Mediator may let party walk out, and before other party leaves, get the walking party back in the room. - C. It is imperative that the mediator be - 1.
 Eternally optimistic -- must point frequently to progress. - 2.
-Confident. - Experienced. - 4.
+Confident. - 3.
+Experienced. - 4.
 Trusted. - 5.
 An authority figure.

 - D. Don't let the parties leave with a handshake; there must be a written agreement signed by all concerned. - 1.
 Counsel, not the mediator, should dictate or draft. - 2.
 Will reveal and clarify misunderstandings. - 3.
-Will minimize chances of immediate rekindling of impasse. - Counsel and parties execute. - 5.
+Will minimize chances of immediate rekindling of impasse. - 4.
+Counsel and parties execute. - 5.
 Even if only some issues settled; agreement may outline process for resolving future issues. - E. If no agreement is possible. - 1.
 Parties should expressly acknowledge no agreement. - 2.
 Parties should state why. - 3.
 Parties should acknowledge room for further progress, if any. - 4.
-Parties should explore what to do next. - 5.
-Court-annexed mediation. - a.
+Parties should explore what to do next. - Court-annexed mediation. - a.
 Mediator may give an evaluation. - b.
 Mediator may suggest that parties report to Court on their views of the mediation. - c.
 Mediator may suggest to the ADR administrator that the Court's intervention is necessary to break a logiam.

-XIV.
-POST-MEDIATION
+XIV POST-MEDIATION

 - A. Mediator will destroy documents submitted to mediator, as well as mediator's notes.

 - B. If the mediator is subpoenaed, or if a party is subpoenaed,

-- 1. Notice must be given to all concerned.
+- I. Notice must be given to all concerned.

 - 2. Mediator must invoke the privilege.

 - C. If court-annexed, mediator will report to Court.

 - 1. Bare bones report.

 - 2. May include evaluation.

 - 3. May outline discovery issues to be tried, etc.

 - D. Mediator should write to parties.

-- 1. Confirming the outcome.
+- Confirming the outcome.

 - 2. Including post-mediation reflections.

 - 3. Expressing thanks.